Ryan Pinder

-Leo Ryan Pinder (born 13 September 1974) is a Bahamian lawyer and Progressive Liberal Party politician who has served in the Bahamas Senate and as Attorney-General and Minister of Legal Affairs since September 2021.
-He was previously a Member of Parliament (MP) for Elizabeth from 2010 to 2017.
+Leo Ryan Pinder (born 13 September 1974) is a Bahamian lawyer and politician.
+He has served as Attorney-General and Minister of Legal Affairs and a Senator since September 2021.
+He was previously the Member of Parliament for the Elizabeth constituency from 2010 to 2017.

-Early life
+Early life and education

 Pinder was born at the Rassin Hospital (now Doctor's Hospital) in Downtown Nassau to Marvin and Nancy Pinder.
 His paternal family has been in the Bahamas over 300 years, and his father was an MP in the Pindling government.

-Pinder attended Queen's College and St Andrew's School locally before going to the Stony Brook School in New York for high school.
-He studied at the University of Miami, graduating with a Bachelor and Master of Business Administration from the business school and then a JD and Master of Laws from the law school.
+Pinder attended Queen's College and St Andrew's School locally before attending The Stony Brook School in Stony Brook, New York for high school.
+He then attended the University of Miami, where he graduated with a Bachelor and then a Master of Business Administration from the university's business school and then a JD and Master of Laws from the law school.